Abdulaziz bin Turki Al-Faisal

-Abdulaziz bin Turki Al Saud (عبد العزيز بن تركي آل سعود, ‘Abd al-‘Azīz ibn Turkī Āl Su‘ūd) (born 4 June 1983), also known as Abdulaziz bin Turki Al Faisal, is a former Saudi racing driver and businessman as well as a member of the House of Saud.
-Prince Abdulaziz is the minister of sports appointed by King Salman with a royal decree on 25 February 2020.
+Abdulaziz bin Turki bin Faisal bin Abdulaziz Al Saud (عبد العزيز بن تركي آل سعود, ‘Abd al-‘Azīz ibn Turkī Āl Su‘ūd) (born 4 June 1983), also known as Abdulaziz bin Turki Al Faisal, is a former Saudi racing driver and businessman as well as a member of the House of Saud.
+Prince Abdulaziz is the Minister of Sports appointed by King Salman with a royal decree on 25 February 2020.

 Early life and education

 Prince Abdulaziz was born on 4 June 1983 in Riyadh.
-He is the second son of Turki bin Faisal Al Saud, the brother of Faisal bin Turki, a grandson of Faisal of Saudi Arabia and the great grandson of Ibn Saud, the founder of Saudi Arabia.
+He is the second son of Turki bin Faisal Al Saud, the brother of Faisal bin Turki, a grandson of King Faisal of Saudi Arabia, and the great-grandson of Ibn Saud, the founder of Saudi Arabia.

 He claims that he learned to drive at nine years old.
 His father allowed him behind the wheel of a grey Nissan Patrol, which he drove around in the sand.

 Abdulaziz bin Turki graduated from King Faisal School, Riyadh, in 2000.
 He went to study politics at King Saud University from 2001 to 2003.
 He continued to study politics at School of Oriental and African Studies (SOAS), University of London, from 2003 to 2006.
 He studied marketing at College of Business Administration (Saudi Arabia), Jeddah beginning in 2006 and graduated in 2010.
 He also graduated from the Formula BMW school in Bahrain in 2005.